 - Read, read, read.
 For me, this means regularly checking out new and classic picture books from the library and analyzing what makes them work – or not.)

 - Start planning for your book launch.
-Planning for a book launch takes lots of coordinating – with other bloggers if you are planning a book tour, with bookstores, libraries and schools if you are planning events, of course, with your publisher (who will also have great ideas)!
+Planning for a book launch takes lots of coordinating – with bloggers and podcasters if you are planning a book tour, with bookstores, libraries and schools if you are planning events, of course, with your publisher (who will also have great ideas)!
 I start planning at least six months in advance.

 - Get something new ready to sub.
-While waiting for responses on amanuscript, there’s no reason not to submit something else elsewhere.
+While waiting for responses on a manuscript, there’s no reason not to submit something else elsewhere.

 - Research new markets possibilities.